dannguyen/journalism-syllabi/README.md

 <a href="http://journalismcourses.org/MJME2015.html">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>This course aims to provide journalists, media practitioners and the general public with knowledge about how to be critical about numbers, statistics and research and to avoid being improperly swayed by biased researchers.
+        This course aims to provide journalists, media practitioners and the general public with knowledge about how to be critical about numbers, statistics and research and to avoid being improperly swayed by biased researchers.
-</em></p>
+        </small></p>

         <p>Instructors: Brant Houston, Jennifer LaFleur, Greg Ferenstein</p>
     </td>
     <td>
-        Knight Center for Journalism in the Americas
+        <small>Knight Center for Journalism in the Americas</small>
     </td>
   </tr>